Digvijaydevp/posix_shell/README.md

-Here is a revised version of your `README.md` with improved formatting, clearer writing, and a more professional structure.

----

-# Advanced Operating Systems: A POSIX Shell Implementation
+# A POSIX Shell Implementation

 ## Overview

-This project is a custom POSIX-compliant shell, built for an Advanced Operating Systems curriculum.
+This project is a custom POSIX-compliant shell.
 It features a core loop that parses and executes user commands, supporting essential shell functionalities like I/O redirection, command pipelines, background processes, and signal handling.

 ## ✨ Features